Miracloon/pflotran-documentation/source/user_guide/cards/gdsa/waste_form_general_card.rst

  HEAT_OF_CRITICALITY

-  This sub-block defines the heat source term from criticality either as a constant or as a value that can obtained from a temperature-based lookup table.
-The average temperature of the waste form is used for linear interpolation of this table.
+  This sub-block defines the heat source term from criticality either as a constant (CONSTANT_POWER) or as a value that can obtained from a temperature-based lookup table (DATASET).
+The average temperature of the waste form and CRIT_START are used for interpolation of the lookup table to provide the power output from the waste form for the duration of the criticality event.

-  CONSTANT_HEAT <double> <unit_string>
+  CONSTANT_POWER <double> <unit_string>

   DATASET <file_string>

+    Please refer to the example "crit_heat.txt" provided for the regression test "glass_general.in" for formatting.
+The data file specified by <file_string> contains the following input segments:

+    NUM_START_TIMES <integer>

+      The number of criticality start times provided in START_TIME (see below).

+    NUM_VALUES_PER_START_TIME <integer>

+      The number of data values per given criticality start time.

+    TIME_UNITS <unit_string> (optional)

+      The units of time provided for the START_TIME values (see below).

+    POWER_UNITS <unit_string> (optional)

+      The units of power provided for the POWER values (see below).

+    START_TIME <list double>

+      The start times of the criticality events relative to the beginning of the PFLOTRAN simulation.
+This affects the power output as the quantity of fissile nuclides, precursors, and neutron absorbers forming the source term for sustained chain reactions are affected by the decay period.

+    TEMPERATURE <list double>

+      The average waste form temperatures determining power output for a given start time.
+The temperature affects the power output via reactivity feedback from Doppler broadening, thermal expansion, and moderator voiding.
+Such phenomena are factored into the original neutronics calculations forming the basis of this surrogate model.

+    POWER <list double>

+      The waste form power output from the criticality event per given average temperature and start time.

  DECAY_HEAT <type_string>